 King Biscuit FeStival

-The King Biscuit Blues Festival attractes tens of thousands of Blues enthusiasts from all over the world to the banks of the Mighty Mississippi River in Helena, Arkansas.
+The King Biscuit Blues Festival attracts tens of thousands of Blues enthusiasts from all over the world to the banks of the Mighty Mississippi River in Helena, Arkansas.
 Featuring some of the most recognized blues legends as well as up-and-coming new acts, this iconic three-day festival, held the weekend before Columbus Day each October, continues to preserve and promote the music of the Mississippi and Arkansas Delta into the 21st century.

-King biscuit radio
+king biscuit radio show

 The first broadcast of King Biscuit Time was on November 21, 1941 on KFFA in Helena, making it the longest running radio show in the United States.
 Since 1951 the program has been hosted by the "Sunshine" Sonny Payne who opens each broadcast with "pass the biscuits, 'cause it's King Biscuit Time!"
 Over the years the biggest names in blues have been associated with the program, and important blues artists continue to perform live.